Anokyeken/violencePrediction/README.md

 # Housing Price Prediction  -- Using Regression Model
 `Violence and non-Violence Predictor`.
-This project is to predict violence and non-violence in video using machine learning.
+This project is Violence Recognition from Videos using Machine Learning.

 ## TECHNOLOGIES
 The following are the technologies & tools used